 Congruent Memory: Rufo learned to shave by doing it on corpses, so he can only shave Oscar while he's lying down.
 He claims to have learned this from his time as an undertaker.
 Star says she can't remember him ever being an undertaker, but since both of them lie as easily as they breathe, it's hard to tell who's being honest there.

-Dagwood Sandwich: Oscar offers to create one for a girl he meets at a party on Center.
-Primitive Earth culture at least has this novelty to offer.
+Dagwood Sandwich: Oscar offers to create one for a girl he meets at a party on Center, primitive Earth culture having at least this novelty to offer.

 Death World: Karth-Hokesh.
 Humans can survive there for only a few hours.
 It may also count as Mordor, since the novel hasn't dropped all pretense of being a fantasy story by that point.